Breast Cancer PrognosisFact Sheet

 Which factors best determine prognosis and predict response to treatment is under constant study.
-Only after a great deal of research has shown a factor is accurate and reliable does it become a part of standard practice.
-These factors are considered in combination (rather than alone) to assess prognosis.
+A factor only becomes a part of standard practice after a great deal of research has shown it is accurate and reliable.

-The three factors that are used to classify the stage of your breast cancer are:
+The three factors that are used to classify breast cancer stage are:

 Ductal carcinoma in situ (DCIS) is considered stage 0 (or non-invasive) breast cancer and has the best chance for survival.